StoriesBack to Stories

-On Wednesday, October 20 at 10am ET, the YES Abroad program will host the YES Monitoring and Evaluation Webinar.
-At this event, webinar attendees will learn how to design and implement Monitoring and Evaluation (M&E) tools that are useful for measuring the success and impact of community development projects and general programs and initiatives.
+On Wednesday, October 20 at 10am ET, the YES Abroad program hosted the YES Monitoring and Evaluation Webinar.
+At this event, webinar attendees learned how to design and implement Monitoring and Evaluation (M&E) tools that are useful for measuring the success and impact of community development projects, projects, and initiatives.
 M&E is used to assess community impact with the goal of improving future management of outcomes and sharing successes with key stakeholders.
 M&E can be conducted using a wide array of quantitative and qualitative tools, methods, and approaches, including surveys, evaluations, performance monitoring indicators, and interviews.

-This webinar is ideal for YES Abroad alumni who are interested in learning more about M&E as it relates to their careers, community service initiatives, and alumni projects.
+This webinar was ideal for YES Abroad alumni who are interested in learning more about M&E as it relates to their careers, community service initiatives, and alumni projects.

-The YES M&E webinar will be facilitated by an expert guest speaker and two YES inbound alumni who have implemented M&E in their community development work.
-Following the panelists' presentations, attendees will have the chance to ask questions in the Q&A portion of the event.
-ASL interpretation and live captioning will be available at the event.
+The YES M&E webinar was facilitated by an expert guest speaker and two YES inbound alumni who have implemented M&E in their community development work.
+Following the panelists' presentations, attendees had the chance to ask questions in the Q&A portion of the event.

 Meet the guest speakers: